 REQUIREMENTS: 5 courses (20 credits)

-- Science of Living Systems (SLS) 20: Psychological Science (recommended first year).
+- Psychology 1: Introduction to Psychological Science, formerly Science of Living Systems (SLS) 20 (recommended first-year)

 - Neuroscience 80: Neurobiology of Behavior, also listed as Molecular and Cellular Biology (MCB) 80 (recommended sophomore year)

 - Interdisciplinary Seminar (recommended junior year), selected from a list that varies each year.

 - Two Mind Brain Behavior courses, selected from a list that varies each year.

 All courses must be taken for a letter grade.
 Students are also encouraged to attend the MBB junior symposium and are welcome to join the student organization Harvard Society for Mind Brain and Behavior (HSMBB).